Adderall Neurotoxicity: How Dangerous Is It?

 - Breathing difficulties.

-Consequences of Long-Term Adderall Use
+Dangers of Long-Term Adderall Misuse

 Over time, the brain can come to expect the drug to regulate the levels of these chemical messengers and is no longer be able to keep up normal production, transmission, and reabsorption of them on its own.
 As a result, withdrawal symptoms and intense cravings can ensue, which may lead to addiction.